-Ensure that your staff understands the importance of pest management training for awareness, safety, and prevention.
+Ensure that your staff understands the importance of these pest management trainings for awareness, safety, and prevention.
 Continuing education is critical to ensure that educators and staff members are up to date on the latest IPM program.

-Professional Integrated Pest Management for Educational Facilities
+Professional Integrated Pest Management for Higher Education Institutions

 A pest management professional can help create your IPM program.
-A professional will thoroughly inspect your school, noting any pests and their populations, and help develop a program accordingly.
+A professional will thoroughly inspect your campus, noting any pests and their populations, and help develop a program accordingly.
 Professional pest management includes: